benjaminwood/benjaminwood/README.md

 ### Hi, I'm Ben 👋

 I'm a family man, software developer, and co-founder of [hint.io](https://hint.io) & [upgraderails.com](https://upgraderails.com).
 I love solving hard problems and digging into nitty-gritty details.
-I'm most proficient with Ruby, and have a lot of experience with Ruby on Rails.
+I'm most proficient with Ruby and have a lot of experience with Ruby on Rails.
 I'm also a huge Linux nerd :nerd_face:.

 ## Find me around the web 🌎: